earthhero2016/compuational_physics_N2014301020108/XX1/XX1.md

 ![](https://github.com/earthhero2016/compuational_physics_N2014301020108/blob/master/XX1/Mean%20field.png)

 As the picture shows, at low temperature, there is a spontaneous magnetization M>0.
 However, at high temperatures, the disordering effect of temperature dominates and the system is paramagnetic with M=0.
 The temperature of phase transition, namely, the critical temperature T_c is 4.
 However, although the mean theory can illustrate the phase transition of ferromagnetism, it failed to give the correct critical temperature.
-In addition, at critical temperature, dM/dT is infinite.
-The singular property predicted by the mean field theory is incorrect either.
+In addition, at critical temperature, the velocity of M going  to zero at T_c is incorrect too.
 ##Monte Carlo Method
 ![](https://github.com/earthhero2016/compuational_physics_N2014301020108/blob/master/XX1/2016-12-28_173902.png)
 We investigate the variation of the magnetization as a function of Monte Carlo steps for specific temperatures.